SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 ## Supported Exports

-Currently, export to Java is supported.
-Specifically, Java for JUnit.
+Currently, export to the following languages and test frameworks is supported.

+- Java JUnit
+- JavaScript Mocha
+- Python pytest

 We intend to support all of the officially supported programming language bindings for Selenium (e.g., Java, JavaScript, C#, Python, and Ruby) in at least one testing framework for each language.